To help you plan your visit, here you can find information about all our facilities and who to contact if you need to know more.

 More information to ensure you have a safe visit to the Museum please visit our museum reopening FAQs.

 Museum floor plans are located throughout the museum, along with digital displays that show times and details of events taking place throughout the day.

 Museum staff are on hand to offer assistance, and can also provide help with the lifts for groups of visitors.

-To help plan your visit, further information can be obtained by calling the following numbers (available Mondays to Fridays 09.30–17.00):
+To help plan your visit, further information can be obtained by calling the following numbers:

 Please be aware that there is currently no step-free access to the mezzanine level in Making the Modern World.
 This is due to an ongoing technical fault and we are working hard to rectify the issue.
 We apologise for any inconvenience.

-A small number of disabled parking spaces are available outside the museum on Exhibition Road.
+A small number of accessible parking spaces are available on Exhibition Road.
 Blue Badge holders may park in these spaces for four hours between 08.30 and 18.30.
-These spaces are controlled by the council rather than the museum, and cannot be booked in advance.
+These spaces are controlled by the council rather than the museum and cannot be booked in advance.